Wizcorp/panopticon/README.md

 ## Points to note

+The node.js implementation of setTimeout is buggy.
+The resulting timeout can ([and does](https://github.com/joyent/node/issues/5103)) fire early sometimes, contrary to expectations.
+This lead to some acrobatics to ensure that when it does fire early, it is reinitialised.
+This can be seen in `Panopticon.prototype.timeUp`.

 The standard deviation method used by `panopticon.sample` is single pass.
 This leaves it more prone than a two pass algorithm to round off errors.
 A single pass method is used to avoid growing arrays whilst accumulating a batch.
 The specific algorithm used is the one found in *The Art of Computer Programming, Volume 2: Seminumerical Algorithms*, section 4.2.2.

 ## Testing